 Chao Pescao is a casual and very personal restaurant from long-time San Francisco restaurateur Rene Denis.
 The name translates roughly to “see you later alligator,” a friendly salutation common in Latin American countries, which captures the friendly and fun spirit of our restaurant.

 Our menu was designed to offer comforting Latin American food with vibrant flavors and rich cultural heritage, with particular emphasis on the Cuban and Colombian home-cooking from Denis’ childhood.
 The black beans, considered the foundation of Cuban food and served with all entrees, are his late grandmother’s recipe.
 The empanadas are Colombian, made with a masa dough and fried.
-Dishes are heart-warming and filling, with all entrees $20 or less, and each coming with rice, beans and plantains.
+Dishes are heart-warming and filling, with all entrees around $20, and each coming with rice, beans and plantains.

 A thoughtfully selected global wine list was designed to complement the food and offer great value.